Some news from the More Circularity, Less Carbon campaign led by ACR+!

-LCA4Regions is expected to contribute to a more effective implementation of environmental policy instruments by the application of Life Cycle Methodologies.
-Currently many individual policies are implemented in isolation of others.
-Thus, the project is focused on expanding the use of life cycle methods as a holistic approach when conceiving and implementing public policies related to the environment protection and resource efficiency.
+LCA4Regions is expected to contribute to the more effective implementation of environmental policy instruments by the application of Life Cycle Methodologies.
+Currently, many individual policies are implemented in isolation of others.

 Each project region has its own characteristics, methods of design and implementation of policies.
 Nevertheless, all of them face a common challenge: the adoption of a more efficient use of natural resources to reduce the non-desirable secondary effects (spill-overs) that generate negative economic and environmental impacts

-Expected result: 7 Actions Plans to improve 7 policy instruments funded by the ERDF.
+7 Actions Plans to improve 7 policy instruments funded by the ERDF in the following regions: Navarre (ES), Satakunta (FI), Baixo Alentejo (PT), Lombardy (IT), Lodzkie (PT), Kaunas (LT), and Zahodna (SI).
 This is achieved through, inter alia, intense local stakeholder group involvement, 7 transnational learning journeys, exchanges of experiences, study cases and the compilation of good practices.
 These activities are intended to clarify the success factors and barriers for the application of life-cycle management approaches for policy implementation.

 Environment and resource efficiency